-By 5:30pm we headed North – back home.
-With a short stop for a Starbucks coffee and a gluten free brownie we managed to get home awake.
+By 5:30 pm we headed North – back home.
+With a shortstop for a Starbucks coffee and a gluten-free brownie we managed to get home awake.
 Both Simon and I were exhausted.
-We kissed our daughter good-night, updated my father-in-law on the houses, ate some food and passed out.
+We kissed our daughter good-night, updated my father-in-law on the houses, ate some food, and passed out.

 And the preparation keeps going…

 This morning at 9:30, I’m heading to a venue where I can take my ‘Life in the UK,’ exam.
 This will enable me to apply for a British Passport and become a citizen of Britain (if I pass).
 Getting a British Passport will enable me to sail around the EU without visa and emigration issues.
-Anyone with an EU passport gets around easily – as if travelling through the various United States.
-With my USA passport I’d have to let the authorities know where I am at all times, pay visa duties and show my face wherever I ended up.
+Anyone with an EU passport gets around easily – as if traveling through the various United States.
+With my USA passport, I’d have to let the authorities know where I am at all times, pay visa duties and show my face wherever I ended up.

 I’ve been reading the study book for a week now and I’m not sure if I’ll pass or not.
 You can take the test as often as you like, but each time it’s £50.00.
 There are so many Kings and Queens – you need to know who was Catholic and who was Protestant.
 Then there’s all the battles, invasions and wars.
-To make matters worse, the book covers the history of England and Scotland and Wales and Ireland and they all have different histories, rulers, battles and so forth.
+To make matters worse, the book covers the history of England and Scotland and Wales and Ireland and they all have different histories, rulers, battles, and so forth.
 Yikes.